 Renewable Svalbard

-Norway's most fossil municipality is also where the climate crisis occurs the fastest.
+Norway's most fossil municipality is also where the climate crisis is approaching the fastest.

-Nowhere in the world is warming faster than in the Arctic.
+No other place in the world is warming as quickly as the Arctic.
 The consequences of climate change are therefore particularly evident on Svalbard.
-Because with a warmer, wetter and wilder climate comes new challenges, which the residents of Longyearbyen are already witnessing.
+With a warmer, wetter and wilder climate comes new challenges, which is something the residents of Longyearbyen are already witnessing.

-During the next six years, the conversion on Svalbard will therefore become a unique test arena for energy solutions that can contribute to the conversion of other island communities globally and strengthen Norwegian export industry.
+During the next six years, the transition on Svalbard will therefore become a unique test arena for energy solutions that can contribute to the conversion of other island communities globally as well as strengthen Norwegian export industry.

-Skift's members want to be a driving force in the transition to a green and sustainable society.
-Our members have high climate ambitions - and that is why Skift is so strongly committed to the transformation in Svalbard.
+Skift's members aspire to be a driving force in the transition to a green and sustainable society.
+Our members have high climate ambitions - and that is why Skift is so strongly committed to the transformation taking place in Svalbard.

-In spring 2023, Store Norske hosted the CEO meeting, which was combined with a study trip to Svalbard.
-There, close to 40 top managers from the Skift network were presented with examples of concrete challenges in connection with climate change, but also inspiring solutions for how to adapt to a warmer, wetter and wilder climate.
+In the spring of 2023, Store Norske hosted Skift's CEO meeting, which was combined with a study trip to Svalbard.
+There, close to 40 CEOs from the Skift network were presented with examples of concrete challenges in connection to climate change as well as inspiring solutions for how to adapt to a warmer, wetter and wilder climate.

 Longyearbyen as a zero-emission society by 2030

-Svalbard is a compact and complete society in the far north, which is already living with the serious consequences of climate change.
-The temperature on Svalbard has increased by over 6 degrees in just twenty years.
-Melting permafrost, with rapidly changing weather and wind, causes significant damage to infrastructure and buildings.
+Svalbard is a compact and complete society in the far north that is already experiencing the serious consequences of climate change.
+The temperature on Svalbard has increased by over 6 °C in just twenty years.
+Melting permafrost and rapidly changing weather and wind, causes significant damage to infrastructure and buildings.
 Svalbard is an observatory for climate change.

-Svalbard can also become a showcase for climate solutions.
-Longyearbyen local council has drawn up an ambitious energy transition plan.
-From autumn 2023, the power supply in Longyearbyen will be switched from coal to diesel, and renewable energy sources will gradually be phased in towards 2030.
-The financing of this conversion cannot be borne by Svalbard's 2,600 inhabitants alone, but will be relieved by the state.
+At the same time, Svalbard has the potential to become an example for climate solutions.
+The local council of Longyearbyen has drawn up an ambitious energy transition plan.
+In the autumn of 2023 the power supply of Svalbard was switched from coal to diesel, and renewable energy sources are being phased in towards 2030.
+The financial cost of this transition is being relieved by the state, reducing pressure on Svalbard's 2,600 inhabitants.

-Longyearbyen must show that zero emissions are possible in the world's northernmost community.
-This requires action from the government, the local community and business!
+In order to show that zero emissions are possible in the world's northernmost community, action is required from the government, local community and business!

 Several of Skift's members are active in Svalbard.
 Skift wants to be a partner and driving force in Svalbard's transition.
 If desired by the Svalbard community, Skift would like to continue to strengthen its commitment and cooperation with both local and central authorities, in order to make Svalbard a showcase for solutions to the climate challenge.